Can You Make Pallet Wood Safe?

 Different types of wood have varying levels of durability, resistance to pests, and susceptibility to rot.
 When choosing pallet wood, opt for hardwoods such as oak or poplar, as they tend to be more durable and less prone to damage.
 Avoid pallets made from softwoods like pine, as they may be more susceptible to rot and may not withstand outdoor or heavy-duty use as well.
 Choosing the right type of wood for your project can help increase its longevity while minimizing potential risks.

-See also What Is Done With Waste Wood?
+See also What Is Wasting Wood?

 Look for markings and certifications